Llannelongue/pgs-covid19/docs/_pages/6d9045bc10baa17648d2959ae285c22339a8344d/pgs/pgs.md

 | `effect` | Effect size of the variant

-## How to calculate genetic scores with the genetic score model of a trait?
+## How do we calculate genetic scores with the genetic score model of a trait?
 An easy way to calculate genetic scores of a new cohort is to use [PLINK2](https://www.cog-genomics.org/plink/2.0/score).
 Here is an example:

 ```shell